Arithmos-Algorithms/arithmos-native/README.md

-# cmake-template
+# arithmos-native

-A template for embedded C libraries development.
+The native portion for arithmos, a high performance maths algorithmic library written purely in C.

-This template consists of the following modules:
+## This project has 2 modules:
-1) foobar-core: for core code, this module gets compiled to a static library.
-2) foobar-examples: for library examples (or your final runnable target).

-This template uses the avr toolchain, though you could edit it to use other toolchains, through editing the sandbox environment scripts.
+- [x] arithmos-core: for core API header and source files.
+- [x] arithmos-examples: for examples and techdemos.